theupdateframework/go-tuf/README.md

 Verifies that all staged changes contain the correct information and are signed to the correct threshold, then moves the staged files into the `repository` directory.
-It also removes any target files which are not in the `targets` manifest.
+It also removes any target files which are not in the top-level `targets` and non-top target manifests.

 #### `tuf regenerate [--consistent-snapshot=false]`

 Recreates the `targets` manifest based on the files in `repository/targets`.
+This function has not been implemented yet.

 #### `tuf clean`